What Happens if you Can’t pay PAYE?

 Company Voluntary Arrangement

-For many companies who can’t pay PAYE, have corporation tax arrears or VAT debt, these tax problems are often a symptom of a larger problem.
+For many companies that can’t pay PAYE, have corporation tax arrears, or have VAT debt, these tax problems are often a symptom of a larger problem.

 If other creditors are threatening, a Company Voluntary Arrangement (CVA) can offer a better solution than a Time to Pay Arrangement.
 You can delay tax and creditor payments for up to 5 years, and the debt itself can be discounted!

-Although a CVA is considered an insolvency procedure it does not mean the company goes bust but is a rescue mechanism which can help a company get back on its feet.
+Although a CVA is considered an insolvency procedure, it does not mean the company goes bust.
+It is a rescue mechanism that can help a company get back on its feet.
 In the right circumstances, the CVA can be a formidable company rescue tool.

-If the government suspects that you have deliberately, or intentionally failed to pay your statutory tax duties, they have the right to submit what is called a Personal Liability Notice (PLN).
+If the government suspects that you have deliberately or intentionally failed to pay your statutory tax duties, it has the right to submit a Personal Liability Notice (PLN).

 As per Section 121C, Social Security Administration Act 1992, PLN’s give HMRC the power to hold company directors personally accountable in situations where there appears to be fraud or serious neglect.